Atakpamé: Demographics

 The Ewe language is spoken in Atakpamé.
 During German rule the area had a permanent Muslim population of 50.

 Infrastructure

 A railway between Atakpamé and Lomé was completed in 1911.
+It is known as Lomé–Atakpamé railway, also known as the Hinterlandbahn (Hinterland Railway) or the Baumwoll-Bahn (Cotton Railway).

 Climate

 Atakpamé has a tropical savanna climate (Köppen Aw) characterised by a short dry season with the northeasterly harmattan trade winds from November to February and a lengthy though not intense wet season between March and October.